 - ¼ cup pistachios for garnish

 - For the blueberry sauce: Start with the blueberry syrup.
 In a medium saucepan, combine blueberries, granulated sugar and water.
 Simmer over medium heat until the sauce is reduced by half, this should take about 20 minutes.
-Sauce with thicken as it reduces.
+Sauce will thicken as it reduces.

 - Strain the sauce through a fine sieve, using a spatula to push the sauce through the sieve.
 Place the juice in the refrigerator until it’s completely cool.